Reexamining constraints on neutron star properties from perturbative QCD: neutron star EOS

 Recently, refs \cite{Melendez:2019izc, Drischler:2020yad} studied truncation errors of \ceft~ based on the assumptions that its predictions for energy per particle admit a polynomial expansion in momenta, and that the unknown coefficients associated with higher order terms are natural in size.
 Using a Gaussian Process (GP) interpolant the authors inferred the size and characteristic length scales of the inter-density correlations of the polynomial coefficients, and used these to obtain extrapolated truncation errors.
 The resulting correlated uncertainties are encoded in the covariance matrix $\cov(E_i, E_j)$ where $E_{i,j}$ are energies per particle at the ith and jth tabulated density points, excluding the rest mass.
-Although one can reconstruct the GP interpolant reported there and use it to generate EOS samples, this approach cannot be easily extended to construct beta-equilibrium EOSs that respect the underlying inter-density correlations.
+Although one can reconstruct the GP interpolant reported there and use it to generate EOS samples, this approach may not be easily extended to construct beta-equilibrium EOSs that respect the underlying inter-density correlations.

-Here, we present a minimal, faithful parameterization of the \ceft~ calculations that captures not only the central values of the EOS but also the correlated truncation errors.
-The type of correlation we focus on is the inter-density correlation, as it is the most significant one for neutron-rich matter.
+Here, I present a minimal, faithful parameterization of the \ceft~ calculations that captures not only the central values but also the correlated truncation errors.
+The type of correlation I focus on is the inter-density correlation, as it is the most significant one in approach to describe the beta-equilibrium neutron-rich matter, to be discussed below.
+For a discussion on the correlation between pure neutron matter (PNM) and symmetric nuclear matter (SNM) EOSs, see ~\cite{Drischler:2020yad,Drischler:2020fvz}.
 At the core of this parameterization lies the eigenvalue decomposition (singular value decomposition) of the covariance matrix